pyrates/roll/docs/index.md

 ## How-to guides

 - [basic](how-to/basic.md): all the basic stuff you'll certainly use
-- [developing](how-to/developing.md): snipets to make developing with Roll more fun
+- [developing](how-to/developing.md): snippets to make developing with Roll more fun
 - [advanced](how-to/advanced.md): more advanced guides